Target audience: Students, faculty and staff members who are owners of a Microsoft Teams Team

 You can also manage the membership of individual channels within your Team by making them "private", if needed.

-If a member who needs to be removed has the role of Owner, you must change that member's role from Owner to Member to be able to remove that member from a Team.
+If you need to remove a member who has the role of Owner, you must first change their role to Member.

 Active Directory (AD) groups are used to assign roles and permissions in various systems at McGill.
 However, there are limitations on how they can be used to manage membership in Teams.

 As the owner of a Team, you can select and add an AD group to your Team.
-However, each member of the AD group is simply added, one-by-one; there is no further association between the Team and the AD group.
+However, each member of the AD group is added one by one; there is no further association between the Team and the AD group.

-Behind every Team, there is a SharePoint site, which contains all the content of the Team.
-The SharePoint site is similar to OneDrive, but is accessible by all the Team members.
+Behind every Team is a SharePoint site containing all the Team's content.
+The SharePoint site is similar to OneDrive but is accessible to all Team members.

 In SharePoint, you can add or remove permissions for individuals or Active Directory groups from the site permissions window.